 If you will owe less than $1,000 at the end of the year, or you’ve already paid nearly all of what you owed in the previous year, you might be able to avoid making estimated tax payments.

-What is the penalty for not paying estimated taxes?
+What is the estimated tax penalty for not paying on time?

 The IRS applies a financial penalty for underpayment of estimated tax.
-This would be added to what you owe when you file a tax return.
-The less you pay in advance, the greater the fine.
+That penalty interest rate changes quarter to quarter and year to year.
+See this page to stay up to date.
+The interest is added to what you owe when you file a federal tax return.
+The less of your tax bill that you pay in advance, the greater the fine.

 How can I make quarterly tax payments easier?

 Quarterly tax payments don’t have to be stressful.
-If you put in the time at the beginning of the year to calculate your expected tax due and then keep to your quarterly payments schedule, you won’t have a problem.
+If you put in the time at the beginning of the year to calculate your expected tax due on taxable income, and then keep to your quarterly payments schedule, you won’t have a problem.
+Set up your electronic federal tax payment system (EFTPS) account for automatic withdrawals.

-Working with an accountant can help you develop a safe, reliable estimate of what you need to pay to avoid penalties.
-As long as you’re able to stay organized and keep up with your bookkeeping, you should be able to manage your quarterly payments.
-The process will also make it simpler when preparing your return at the end of the year.
+Working with an accountant or tax professional provides access to small business tax advice for your specific concerns, and can help you develop a safe, reliable estimate of what you need to pay to avoid penalties.
+As long as you’re able to stay organized and keep up with your bookkeeping, whether you use a tax preparer or do it yourself, you should be able to manage your quarterly payments.
+The process will also make it simpler when gathering your year-end documents to prepare your income tax return.

 1-800Accountant 1-800Accountant consists of Certified Public Accountants (CPA’s), Enrolled Agents (EA’s), and other experts dedicated to making accounting and taxes easy and affordable for individuals and small business.
 They offer simple-to-use technology purposely built for a mobile lifestyle, and answer tax questions from basic to complex.